Carbon Action Plan for 2022

 Operations:

-As a new initiative for our Carbon Action Plan in 2022, we have decided to plant native trees in Nepal for every holiday sold.
-We have partnered with Eden Reforestation Project to plant trees in Nepal.
+For our Carbon Action Plan, we plant native trees in Nepal for every holiday sold.
+During 2022, we partnered with Eden Reforestation Project to plant trees in Nepal.
+Since 2023, we are working with UK charity, Pipal Tree.
 Their project reforests tropical forests and community forests in the Terai Region.
 We will plant a set number of trees per booking.
-Our formula for the number of trees planted is: 1 tree for every day of the holiday and 5 trees for each internal flight in Nepal.
+Our formula for the number of trees planted is: 2 tree for every week of the holiday and 1 tree for each internal flight in Nepal.
 The number of trees planted for each itinerary is disclosed on our website.
-For Everest Base Camp we plant 29 trees planted per trekker and for Dhaulagiri Circuit we plant 50 trees planted per trekker.
+For Everest Base Camp we plant 7 trees planted per trekker and for Dhaulagiri Circuit we plant 9 trees planted per trekker.

 The environmental benefits of planting trees go beyond the absorption of carbon.
 Trees restore the forest ecosystems and increase the biodiversity of flora and fauna.
-Eden Project has poverty alleviation initiatives.
-They employ locals including a large proportion of women.
+Pipal Tree employ locals including a large proportion of women.
 They also build community infrastructures such as health posts, water wells, schools, and community centers.

 We are not claiming that our trips are carbon neutral.
 That said, it is very likely that most, if not all, of the carbon generated from our trips, will be offset by the trees planted.
 By planting trees we are starting the process of being more mindful of the environment.
 It is better to start addressing the climate change issue than doing nothing at all.